 Pacific Light Cable Network

 Announced in 2016, the cable is part of the Pacific Light Cable Network.
-It’s funded in part by Facebook and Google to enable high-speed internet between Los Angeles, Hong Kong, the Philippines, and Hong Kong.
+It’s funded in part by Facebook and Google to enable high-speed internet between Los Angeles, Hong Kong, the Philippines, and Taiwan.
 Google said it could achieve 120 terabytes of data per second.

 Now, Team Telecom is calling on the FCC to cancel the part of the cable connected to Hong Kong over fears that the Chinese government would tap it and spy on the data connection.
 A major investor in the cable project is Dr. Peng Ltd., a company based in Hong Kong and is the fourth-largest telecommunications company int he People’s Republic of China.